Policies & Processes

 EXAMPLE: Vodafone cascading expectations

-Vodafone's Code of Ethical Purchasing states that suppliers must hold their suppliers and subcontractors to the same code.⁴ ⁵
+Vodafone's Code of Ethical Purchasing states that suppliers must hold their own suppliers and subcontractors to the same code.4, 5

 EXAMPLE: Apple's supplier code of conduct

-Apple's Code of Conduct uses reputable third-party guidance referencing OECD due diligence guidance on responsible mineral sourcing.⁶
+Apple's Code of Conduct uses OECD due diligence guidance as a reputable third-party reference on responsible mineral sourcing.6

-Adapt current processes and develop new processes to deliver on your sustainability commitments
+Adapt and develop processes to deliver on your commitments

-To ensure sustainable policies are effectively implemented, adapt your current processes and develop new ones that align with your sustainability aspirations.
-Begin with understanding the capabilities and needs of your suppliers to avoid setting impractical demands, which may lead to unintended consequences like unauthorised outsourcing.
-Facilitate open dialogues with different teams, such as finance and design, to resolve potential conflicts with your sustainable procurement targets.
-Further, provide training to your team and suppliers for improved awareness and understanding of relevant policies.
+To ensure sustainable policies are effectively applied by suppliers, you may need to adapt and develop your policy implementation processes.
+Here are some key considerations.
+One, understand the capabilities and needs of your suppliers to avoid setting impractical demands, as this may lead to unintended consequences like unauthorised outsourcing.
+Two, seek to facilitate open dialogues with different teams, such as finance and design, to identify and resolve any potential conflicts with your sustainable procurement targets.
+Three, provide training to your team and your suppliers to improve awareness and understanding of relevant policies.

 Resources